Sheppton Mine disaster and rescue

-The Sheppton Mine disaster and rescue in Sheppton, Pennsylvania, United States, was one of the first rescues of trapped miners accomplished by raising them through holes bored through solid rock, an event that gripped the world's attention during August 1963.
+The Sheppton Mine disaster and rescue in Sheppton, Pennsylvania, United States, took place on August 13, 1963.
+It was one of the first rescues of trapped miners accomplished by raising them through holes bored through solid rock, garnering media attention.

+Background

-The roof of the Sheppton anthracite coal mine collapsed on August 13 and three miners were trapped 300 feet below ground.
+The roof of the Sheppton anthracite coal mine collapsed August 13, 1963 trapping three miners 300 feet below ground.
 A small borehole was drilled from the surface in an attempt to contact the miners.
 After several days a borehole successfully reached a mine, and revealed that two of the miners, Henry Throne and David Fellin, had survived in a small, narrow chamber.

-Rescuers dropped provisions to the miners and subsequent larger boreholes were made, including the final large hole bored with the assistance of billionaire Howard Hughes, and the two surviving miners were successfully raised to the surface on August 27.
+Rescuers dropped provisions to the miners and subsequent larger boreholes were made, including the final large hole bored with the assistance of billionaire Howard Hughes.
+The two surviving miners were successfully raised to the surface on August 27.
 Attempts to contact the third miner, Louis Bova, were unsuccessful.